Philodendron paraiso verde is admired for its variegated marble-like foliage.

 Here are the detailed instructions.

-- Choose the section you want to propagate and cut at an angle of 45°.
+- Choose the section you want to propagate and cut at an angle of 45° wrap it in sphagnum moss using clingfilm.

-- Spray with a little water to help your new roots grow in a healthy environment.
+- Spray with some water to help your new roots grow in a healthy environment.

 - You will see the rooting system within from one week to a month.